 In 1989, somewhat apprehensively, I came as a mature student to the University of Stirling – I found the staff and the social and learning environment first class.
 History was not my major subject but the quality of staff in History and the variety of History modules was so stimulating that I soon made it my specialism.
 Indeed, I enjoyed the experience so much that I stayed to complete a PhD in Scottish History.
 Six years later, after a period as a Research Fellow at St Andrew University, I returned to Stirling as a member of the History staff.
 Nothing is stranger than the career paths we take, but I certainly have to thank University of Stirling for the direction of my own.

 Alastair Mann BA (Hons) Scottish History, graduated 1993; PhD, completed 1998.

 Dr Alastair Mann, the Course Director, is an early modern Scottish historian with interests in political history, the Scottish Parliament and the press form 1500 to the present.
 He is himself a graduate of Stirling and returned to teach here in 2005.
-As well as Course Director he has had a range of administrative positions in the department including Registration Officer.
+He is author of the recently published biography James VII: Duke and King of Scots (2014).

 Studying Scottish History at the University of Stirling proved an immensely rewarding experience.
 The course covered a thousand years of Scotland’s past, from the Dark Ages right up to the twentieth century, and therefore encouraged an understanding of the trends and developments that have shaped the country’s experience over the long-term.